meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_55_DatabaseQueriesUsingPowerBI.md

 <br/>

 The partition key in the database is built on an INT data type.
 Hybrid tables are internally working with DateTime types.
-The function DataKey is used to translate the DateTime values to Int values.
+The function DateKey is used to translate the DateTime values to Int values.

 ![Date Key Function and Parameter Mapping](media/90_04HybridParameter.png)